Ka0gaMi/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors

-Used JS DOM manipulation to create Etch A Sketch game.
+Used HTML, CSS and JS to create Rock Paper Scissors game.